 Though perhaps not always the standout instrument, the trombone plays a vital role in many ensembles.
 Whether it's classical, big-band, ska, or any other genre that would benefit from a trombone, it's crucial to capture as true a sound as possible for this beautiful (though slightly awkward) horn.
 So what microphones will sound best on trombones?

 - Coles 4038: Broadcasting microphones lend themselves well to the trombone.
-If we’re really trying to capture the warm sonic character of a trombone (the way trombonists hear themselves), there’s no better microphone than the Coles 4038 (link to check the price on Amazon).
+If we're really trying to capture the warm sonic character of a trombone (the way trombonists hear themselves), there's no better microphone than the Coles 4038.
 This BBC-designed microphone is top-notch and well worth the price.
 It works particularly well in capturing the sound intended by the trombonist.

 - MXL R77: Sticking with ribbon mics, the best budget option for a trombone mic would have to be the

-- Shure Beta 98H/C: My recommended clip-on microphone is the Shure Beta 98H/C (link to check the price on Amazon).
-This is a wonderful close-mic clip-on option for live trombones and can easily connect to a wireless transmitter.
+- Shure Beta 98H/C: My recommended clip-on microphone is the Shure Beta 98H/C. This is a wonderful close-mic clip-on option for live trombones and can easily connect to a wireless transmitter.
 The Beta 98H/C sounds amazing and does an excellent job at isolating its trombone from the rest of the stage noise.

 Let's go into further detail about why the Coles 4038,